helixstream/go-ratelimit-manager/README.md

     //make some api request
     statusCode, err := makeApiRequest(url)
     if err != nil {
-        //if the request did not occur in it is imperative to call RequestCancelled() err := limiter.RequestCancelled(requestWeight)
+        //if the request did not occur, it is imperative to call RequestCancelled() err := limiter.RequestCancelled(requestWeight)
         if err != nil {
             //handle error